Jujuy is located in the north of Argentina, here you will be able to see wonderful colored mountains anywhere you go.

 What to do here in Humahuaca?

-I highly recommend you to visit the Cerro Hornocal, you can take a pickup truck that costs 150 pesos per person and it will take you to this spectacular place 15km from Humahuaca.
-It is located at 4760 so remember to wrap yourself because it can be windy and cold up there!
+I highly recommend you to visit the Cerro Hornocal, can take a pickup truck that costs 150 pesos per person and it will take you to this spectacular place 25km (15km) from Humahuaca at 4760 meters above sea level so remember to wrap yourself because it can be windy and cold up there!

 Trekking to Peña Blanca

 Peña blanca is located at 2km from Humahuaca here you can see the famous Quebrada de Humahuaca.